 Another challenge was that our participants did not want to turn on their webcams and were reluctant to speak.
 A combination of a variety of interactive activities, both physical and digital, as well was conversation and questions from myself and the co-facilitator from the charity helped to draw out responses from the participants.
 The conversation eventually started to flow, but it took them longer to achieve than it would in an in-person workshop.

 Online Design Workshop with PhD Students

 The online workshop with PhD students was quite different.
-With over 20 participants and a full Zoom license, we were able to use the breakout room function to place everyone into small groups in breakout rooms, discuss themes, generate ideas and then come together to share them at the end together.
+With over 20 participants and a full Zoom license, we were able to use the breakout room function to place everyone into small groups, discuss themes, generate ideas and then come together to share them at the end.
 The group were confident in sharing their views online, as you would perhaps expect.
 However, they were reluctant to interact with the online whiteboard we shared, preferring to let the facilitators write their ideas, rather than try out a new tool during the discussion.

-To conclude the workshop, what was particularly successful was when we asked all the participants to write their key learning from the workshop on a piece of paper and hold it up to the webcam.
+What was particularly successful at the end of the workshop, was when we asked all the participants to write their key learning from the workshop on a piece of paper and hold it up to the webcam.
 This caused a lot of excitement, as it prompted everyone to actively provide their personal views.
-The group had been asked beforehand to have paper and a thick pen on hand.
+The group had been asked beforehand to have paper and a thick tipped pen on hand.
 This formed a visual charter for doctoral research taken in one screenshot, as shown as the header of the blog post.